F1ash/qt-virt-manager/README.md

         if not defined or above zero, then will used Spice[Playback/Record] Channels for audio

+    ONLY_SPICE_BUILD
+        if defined and above zero, then will build without VNC;
+        unused with ONLY_VNC_BUILD, will build both

+    ONLY_VNC_BUILD
+        if defined and above zero, then will build without SPICE;
+        unused with ONLY_SPICE_BUILD, will build both

 Build requires:

     * with Qt4              (optional, BUILD_QT_VERSION=4)